odk-x/docs/src/services-using.rst

       :alt: Services Authenticate Credentials Verification
       :class: device-screen-vertical

   3. Next, input the appropriate credentials in the :guilabel:`Username` and :guilabel:`Password` fields and click the :guilabel:`SIGN-IN` button.
-This will contact the Cloud Endpoint and log in as the new user.
+This will contact the Cloud Endpoint and log in as the user.

     .. image:: /img/services-using/services-authenticated-user-sign-in-form.*
       :alt: Services Authenticated User Sign In